Debt Relief Orders

 • Injury (or death) compensation

 Your Debt Relief Order only cover your personal liability for a debt.
 By entering a DRO you will not protect anyone else that also has liability for a debt you owe.
 For example, if you have a joint debt the other person will continue to be liable for the repayments.
-If you have a guarantor loan, the lender will be able to chase your guarantor for payment.
+If you have a guarantor loan, the lender will still be able to chase your guarantor for payment.

 Joint Debt Relief Orders do not exist.
 If you are a couple with debt problems, you could each make a separate DRO application.
-This could be organised by dealing with a single DRO adviser together.
+This could still be organised by dealing with a single DRO adviser together.

 Most people can use a DRO without any risk to their job.
 However, some employment sectors are concerned about the financial status of their staff.
 A DRO is a type of personal insolvency and is considered a serious financial step to take.